 We tend to think that all the knee joint does is bend and straighten.
 But the knee does a little bit more than bend and straighten.
 When the knee is bent, the knee joint actually allows the shin to rotate relative to the thigh.
-However, this ability is restricted when the knee is straight.)
+(This ability is restricted when the knee is straight.)
 Just as importantly, there are muscles that control knee rotation (or stabilize against it).
 The better we understand knee rotation (as well as knee bending) and the better we can feel and control both the bend of our knees and their rotation, the easier it is to keep them safe while using them effectively.

 Why is it important to understand this simple idea?

 There are muscles that can be used to stabilize the shin, to prevent it from rotating.
 These same muscles can also be used to deliberately rotate the shin.
 So as well as being able to use "knee muscles" to bend and straighten your knee, you can also use knee muscles to rotate the shin relative to the femur or keep the shin rotationally stable relative to the femur.

 And so what happens when the knee is straight?

 If these muscles work to rotate or stabilize the shin against rotation, what purpose do they serve when the knee is straight?
 Well, then they can be used to help rotate the shin and femur together relative to the hip joint.

 So why do the knees allow the shins to rotate?